sanyi0411/Raspberry_pi_tutorials/How to install OpenCV/README.md

 ### 3. Setting up your project

 - After creating a new Solution/Project in Visual Studio, right click on the project (in the Solution explorer) and click properties.<br/>
-- Set Configuration (top right corner) to All Configurations
+- Set Configuration (top left corner) to All Configurations
 - Go to C++/General.
 To '`Additional Include Directories` add `$(OPENCV_DIR)\..\..\include`